hashicorp/vault/website/source/api/secret/databases/index.html.md

 - `db_name` `(string: <required>)` - The name of the database connection to use for this role.

-- `creation_statements` `(list: <required>)` – Specifies the database
-  statements executed to create and configure a user.
-See the plugin's API page for more information on support and formatting for this parameter.

-- `revocation_statements` `(list: [])` – Specifies the database statements to
-  be executed to revoke a user.
-See the plugin's API page for more information on support and formatting for this parameter.

-- `rollback_statements` `(list: [])` – Specifies the database statements to be
-  executed rollback a create operation in the event of an error.
-Not every plugin type will support this functionality.
-See the plugin's API page for more information on support and formatting for this parameter.

-- `renew_statements` `(list: [])` – Specifies the database statements to be
-  executed to renew a user.
-Not every plugin type will support this functionality.
-See the plugin's API page for more information on support and formatting for this parameter.

 - `rotation_statements` `(list: [])` – Specifies the database statements to be
   executed to rotate the password for the configured database user.
 Not every plugin type will support this functionality.
 See the plugin's API page for more information on support and formatting for this parameter.

-- `revoke_user_on_delete` `(boolean: false)` – Specifies if Vault should attempt to revoke the database user associated with this static role, indicated by the `username`.
-If `true`, when Vault deletes this Role it will attempt to revoke the database user using the configured `revocation_statements` if they exist.
-  Default `false`